piro-s/generator/readme.md

 select "Disconnect", click "Refresh", select the required COM port from the
 drop-down list, and click the "Connect" button, you can go back to the
 "Impulse" tab.
+The protocol for data exchange between the device and the PC is [here](docs/protocol.html).

 #### Scheme